formidablejs/formidablejs.org/docs/controllers.md

 		throw new NotFoundException 'User does not exist'
 ```

-You can define a route to this controller action like so:
+You can define a route to this controller action like this:

 ```js
 import { Route } from '@formidablejs/framework'